nzfeng/SWN/README.md

 For better visualization of the solution around curve endpoints, we implemented a projective interpolation (see Figure 4 from the paper.)
 The Polyscope shader in this program is already set up to perform this special interpolation, so solutions will look already good in the GUI.

-When you export a solution, we output texture coordinates for the mesh in _homogeneous coordinates_, where rather than the standard uv coordinates, we output 3-dimensional uvw texture coordinates.
-To visualize these textures, the 3d coordinates are linearly interpolated across each triangle.
-Then, for each pixel the first two coordinates are divided by the last coordinate to obtain the final uv texture coordinates.
+When you export a solution, we output texture coordinates for the mesh in _homogeneous coordinates_.
+To visualize these textures, the 2d coordinates are linearly interpolated across each triangle.
+Then, for each pixel the first coordinate is divided by the 2nd coordinate to obtain the final function value.
 This can be done in a shader, or via shader nodes in Blender -- see `Example.blend` for an example.

 ## Visualization